“MAN OF FAITH LEADER”

-Matthew Ashimolowo Nigerian pastor Matthew has a net worth of $ 10 million and is head of the Kingsway International Christian Center in London.
+Matthew Ashimolowo Nigerian pastor Matthew has a net worth of $10 million and is head of the Kingsway International Christian Centre in London.

-Ashimolowo obtained much of his wealth from several businesses, including Matthew Ashimolowo Media, which sells documentaries and Christian literature.
+Ashimolowo got much of his wealth from several businesses, including Matthew Ashimolowo Media, which sells documentaries and Christian literature.

 2.- Creflo Dollar Creflo

-He leads one of the largest megachurches in the United States, located in College Park, Georgia.
+He leads one of the largest mega-churches in the United States, in College Park, Georgia.

 3.- Edir Macedo Bezerra

-Macedo is the leader and founder of the religious movement of the Universal Church of the Kingdom of God (IURD), which is being investigated in several Latin American countries for fraud.
+Macedo is the leader and founder of the religious movement of the Universal Church of the Kingdom of God (IURD), which is being investigated in several Latin America countries for fraud.

 The investigation has discovered that both Macedo and his wife had properties in Miami, two apartments whose value amounts to an amount close to 5 million dollars.

-Fictitious companies, tax havens and secret accounts are some of the accusations that are raised against the sect, also known as “Stop suffering.”
+Fictitious companies, tax havens, and secret accounts are some accusations that are raised against the sect, also known as “Stop suffering.”

 4.- Kenneth Copeland